 The French Embassy to honor Souleymane Bachir Diagne and Emmanuelle Saada with ceremony this December.
 Bénédicte de Montlaur, Cultural Counselor of the French Embassy, will present them with the insignia of the Ordre des Arts et des Lettres.

 In November, Thomas Dodman discussed war literature and soldiers' writings with French historian Nicola Beaupré at the Maison Française.
-He is also gave talks on the history of the Institute for Advanced Study in Princeton and on the medical history of nostalgia -- the topic of his forthcoming book -- at the Richardson History of Psychiatry Research Seminar at Cornell's Weill Medical College in NYC.
+He also gave talks on the history of the Institute for Advanced Study in Princeton and on the medical history of nostalgia -- the topic of his forthcoming book -- at the Richardson History of Psychiatry Research Seminar at Cornell's Weill Medical College in NYC.